-The naturalist staff at the Gorman Discovery Center are partnering with Urban Ranger Corps of Kansas City three-day trip to the Ozarks in July 2024.
+The naturalist staff at the Gorman Discovery Center are partnering with Urban Ranger Corps of Kansas City to prepare and lead approximately 28 teen boys on a three-day trip to the Ozarks in July 2024.
 Funding for this trip will purchase storage buckets and water bottles.